twl-dev/wdigital/content/portfolio/achomehk.md

 ### Youtube Video Marketing

-We have developed [tutorial videos](https://www.youtube.com/@achome/videos) and published them on Youtube, which are effecitvely for video SEO and youtube advertising.
+We have developed [tutorial videos](https://www.youtube.com/@achome/videos) and published them on Youtube, which are effectively for video SEO and youtube advertising.

 {{< youtube TLnUg0d8Y5E >}}
 {{< youtube 72BZN8sAhKc >}}